-8. With respect to Green Card Sales, monitor changing procedures embraced by the General Administration of Customs China (GACC) concerning the utility of "stated container tare weighing" due to its potential to cause discrepancy and non-compliance to ICA Rule 216.3;
+9. With respect to Green Card Sales, monitor changing procedures embraced by the General Administration of Customs China (GACC) concerning the utility of "stated container tare weighing" due to its potential to cause discrepancy and non-compliance to ICA Rules;

-9. Recommend the continued monitoring of trade sanctions administered by the U.S. Department of Commerce, U.S. Customs and Border Protection (CBP) or other relevant agencies, advising members of sanctioned parties and pertinent procedures for commercial activities;
+10. Recommend the continued monitoring of trade sanctions administered by the U.S. Department of Commerce, U.S. Customs and Border Protection or other relevant agencies, advising members of sanctioned parties and pertinent procedures for commercial activities; further, continue to educate Congress and the administration on trade-related measures that affect the U.S. cotton industry;